Service Specialty

 Top Accessibility & WCAG Agencies in Europe

-There are 16 Accessibility agencies in Europe.
-The top-ranked for 2026 are Cyber-Duck, UKAD, and 1508, with average rates around €90-160/hr.
+There are 18 Accessibility agencies in Europe.
+The top-ranked for 2026 are UX&I GmbH, Cyber-Duck, and UKAD, with average rates around €90-160/hr.

 Automated tools catch only 30% of accessibility issues—the rest requires manual testing with screen readers, keyboard navigation, and real users with disabilities.
 These agencies handle WCAG compliance, assistive technology testing, and inclusive design so you avoid the lawsuits that are up 300% since 2020 and unlock the 1.3 billion people living with disabilities worldwide.
 Critical for healthcare products serving elderly and disabled users, and EdTech platforms where accessibility is a legal requirement for publicly funded institutions.